somayehforouzandeh/JMP-Data-Storytelling-Bike-Sharing/README.md

 ![Wind Speed and Bike-Sharing Demand](Screenshots/Wind%20Speed%20and%20Bike-Sharing%20Demand.png)

-Wind speed demonstrates a comparatively weak relationship with bike-sharing demand in this analysis.
+Demand generally decreases as wind speed increases.
+However, wind speed has a weaker relationship with demand than temperature and humidity.

 ---